ssheggrud/Mod_20_Project/README.md

 ![Screenshot (118)](https://user-images.githubusercontent.com/81484054/132890400-b199f695-83da-4471-b0d1-9badb392497b.png)

-•	Upload each election year CSV for individual donations, committee donations, and candidate expenditures within Google Colab.
+•	Upload each election year CSV for individual donations, committee donations, and candidate expenditures within Google Colab.(The following files can be found within **Resources > Contribution tables (CSVs) and Expenditure Reports (CSVs)**)

-•	Perform Pyspark functions of reading CSVs in data frames, dropping columns, changing data types, changing column names, converting the value names within each column, filter the data frames to display only the mayor elections and participants within the mayor election year, create a total sum column that’s added by the donation amount, candidate match amount, and previous donation amount
+•	Perform Pyspark functions of reading CSVs in data frames, dropping columns, changing data types, changing column names, converting the value names within each column, filter the data frames to display only the mayor elections and participants within the mayor election year, create a total sum column that’s added by the donation amount, candidate match amount, and previous donation amount (The following scripts can be found within **DataCleaningAndTransforming > Google Colab Documents**)

 •	Once the data frame is reviewed and approved by the team export the clean data frame into a new CSV (Transformed dataframes into new CSVs can be found in **Resources** )